edwardfernando/ruby_patterns/3 - factory/simple/README.md

 ## Solution

 Use a Simple Factory!
 This isn't a real pattern.
-Instead of letting the orderPizza method determine which pizza to create, we pull that logic out into a simple factory class.
+Instead of letting the order\_pizza method determine which pizza to create, we pull that logic out into a simple factory class.

 ### Common interface